doughjoe77/hasura-ddn-docker-compose/README.md

 ![GraphiQL using  JWT](./img/using-jwt-in-graphiql.png)

 # Logs
 By default, Hasura DDN tries to log to Hasura OLTP API endpoint hosted at hasura.io.
-I work in a org heavy with PII, and locally we didn’t want to send logs to Hasura.
+I work in a HIPPA compliant org, and locally we didn’t want to send logs to Hasura.
 Instead, we wrote a custom OTEL API that will take the logs and store them in the `otel` schema in our Postgres DB running in Docker.
-If you are running your GraphiQL instance as Admin, you can pull the logs using a query similar to what is below:
+If you are running your GraphiQL instance as Admin, you can pull the logs using a query like what is below:
 ```gql
 # query last 10 graphql queries
 query MyQuery {